nazgulengvall/nazgulengvall/README.md

 ## 👋 About Me

 I am a recent graduate with dual bachelor's degrees in Business Administration and Information System Development.
 My passion lies in transforming complex ideas into practical solutions through innovative IT and cloud technologies.
-With a strong foundation in project management, web development, and digital transformation, I am fluent in Swedish, English, Russian, and Kyrgyz.
+I have a strong foundation in project management, web development, and digital transformation.
+I am fluent in Swedish, English, Russian, and Kyrgyz.
 Currently, I am preparing for the Azure Solution Architect and Google Cloud Digital Leader certifications.

 ---